Discipline Priest Guide – Legion 7.3.5

-Hello everyone and welcome to the Legion Discipline Priest Guide!
+Hello everyone and welcome to the Legion Discipline Priest Guide, updated for Patch 7.3!
 I am Jak or AutomaticJak, Priest Healer for Vision on US-Kel'thuzad.
 I've been raiding in WoW for almost 6 years straight with my most recent accomplishments of finishing Mythic Nighthold US - 15, World 69th.

 For more Priest discussion, visit one of their